EricSmekens/EricSmekens/README.md

 # Eric Smekens
-Hi, I'm Eric, a lead developer at CM.com working on several messaging related products(SMS, Viber, WhatsApp).
+Hi, I'm Eric, a Node.js developer at Enexis 👨‍🔧⚡, working on the energy transition.
 I live in Dorst, a small village near Breda in the Netherlands. 🙌

 ## My values, explained by my favorite proverbs